-A table with individual metric definitions can be found in Appendix B. For complete methodology information please refer to the Community in Cancer Care in Washington State: Methodology 2023 report available at FredHutch.org/cancercare-report.
+A table with individual metric definitions can be found in Appendix B. For complete methodology information please download a copy of the Community Cancer Care in Washington State: Methodology 2023 report available at FredHutch.org/cancercare-report.
 It summarizes the critical steps in metric construction, including the patient population, reporting years, metric specifications, patient attribution to clinics, standardizing individual quality metrics, standardizing costs and constructing a summary quality score.